wrightrocket/webhook.site/custom-actions.markdown

 ### S3

-In addition to the "official" Amazon endpoints, Webhook.site also supports S3-compatible storages like DigitalOcean, MinIO, Wasabi and more.
-The endpoint can be specified when setting up the account in Control Panel.

 The following actions are available for AWS S3:

 * Create Bucket
 * Create Object
 * Delete Object
 * Get Object (retrieves object contents to a Variable)

+In addition to the "official" Amazon endpoints, Webhook.site also supports S3-compatible storages like DigitalOcean, MinIO, Wasabi and more.
+The endpoint can be specified when setting up the account in Control Panel.

+### CloudFront

+The "Create Invalidation" action allows you to dynamically create a CloudFront cache invalidation as a Custom Action.
+Both the Distribution ID and the paths to be invalidated are replaced with Webhook.site Variables.

 ## Discord (Beta)